What is Socrates/Erasmus

 Latvia, Lithuania, Slovenia, Malta and Cyprus.

-(for which the term "universities" is generally used), all academic disciplines
+institutions (for which the term "universities" is generally used), all academic

-and all levels of higher education study up to and including the doctorate.
+disciplines and all levels of higher education study up to and including the

-the main thrust of ERASMUS Phase I and II, the higher education Chapter of
+constituted the main thrust of ERASMUS Phase I and II, the higher education

-SOCRATES seeks to integrate such mobility into a wider framework of cooperation
+Chapter of SOCRATES seeks to integrate such mobility into a wider framework of

-activities which aim at developing a "European Dimension" within the entire
+cooperation activities which aim at developing a "European Dimension" within the

-range of a university's academic programmes.
-"Bringing students to Europe,
+entire range of a university's academic programmes.
+"Bringing students to

-bringing Europe to all students" is the new spirit of ERASMUS: while student
+Europe, bringing Europe to all students" is the new spirit of ERASMUS: while

-mobility retains a position of central importance within the programme, stronger
+student mobility retains a position of central importance within the programme,

-incentives are now available to encourage universities to add a European
+stronger incentives are now available to encourage universities to add a

-perspective to the courses followed by students who do not participate directly
+European perspective to the courses followed by students who do not participate

-dissemination of and participation in the results of this work are sought
+networks.
+Wider dissemination of and participation in the results of this work

-through specific support.
-ERASMUS also encourages universities to associate
+are sought through specific support.
+ERASMUS also encourages universities to

-other public and private bodies from their surrounding regions with their
+associate other public and private bodies from their surrounding regions with

 inter-regional cooperation between the participating countries.

-Erasmus period abroad and more than 1,800 Universities (or other Higher
+have spent an Erasmus period abroad and more than 1,800 Universities (or other

-Education institutions) are presently participating in the programme.
+Higher Education institutions) are presently participating in the

-provided in each Country by public authorities, by the universities themselves
+Additional funds are provided in each Country by public authorities, by the

 universities themselves and by other organisations.